utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

 [^3]: Houston McCoy, “Record from Houston McCoy,” Archival document, AR.2000.002, Box 12, Folder 16.
 Austin History Center.

 [^4]: And the police definitely couldn’t, though due to lack of preparation rather than incompetence.
-Gary Lavergne’s _Sniper in the Tower_ does a good job of portraying the confusion and panic that gripped campus that day, and [Justin’s essay](TK) delves further into just how unprepared the police department was for this kind of situation and what measures the adopted afterwards.
+Gary Lavergne’s _Sniper in the Tower_ does a good job of portraying the confusion and panic that gripped campus that day, and [Justin’s essay][krueger] delves further into just how unprepared the police department was for this kind of situation and what measures the adopted afterwards.

 [^5]: Allen Crum, “Text for Article in _American Rifleman_.”
 Archival document, n.d.
 AR.2000.002, Box 12, Folder 12.
 Austin History Center.